Joe Bergeron's Astronomy

 Stowaway on the mount.
 Even with an autoguider, stars tended to

-be a bit elongated, even when the PHD Guiding software indicates
+be a bit elongated, even when the PHD Guiding software indicated

-problems by adding the Losmandy One Piece Worm Block (OPWB) and
+by adding the Losmandy One Piece Worm Block (OPWB) and brass

-brass "precision worm".
-After some initial difficulty the mount
+"precision worm".
+After some initial difficulty the mount now

-now tracks and guides very well.
-The RA RMS error tends to be
+tracks and guides well enough The RA RMS error tends to be

 around 0.75", while the total RMS hovers around 1".
 This